Documentation Home

 • The performance_schema.rpd_column_id table was modified to remove redundant data.
 The NAME, SCHEMA_NAME, TABLE_NAME columns were removed, and a TABLE_ID column was added.
 (Bug #33899183)

-• Support was added for the FROM_DAYS() date and time function, and GREATEST() and LEAST() comparison and string functions now support DATE, DATETIME, TIME, and TIMESTAMP columns.
+• Support was added for the FROM_DAYS() temporal function, and GREATEST() and LEAST() comparison and string functions which now support DATE, DATETIME, TIME, and TIMESTAMP columns.
 (WL #14956)

 • Support was added for built-in server-side data masking and de-identification to help protect sensitive data from unauthorized uses by hiding and replacing real values with substitutes.
 Data masking and de-identification operations are performed on the server, and queries involving data masking and de-identification functions are accelerated by HeatWave.
 The following data masking and de-identification functions are supported: